mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ## Generating your reports automatically

-Generate your reports on a scheduled basis by configuring three instances: generation, configuration and download.
+Generate your reports on a scheduled basis by configuring three instances: creation, configuration, and download.

-### 1. Generation
+### 1. Creation

 Schedule the automatic generation of your report using the desired frequency in the configuration resource.